Student Conduct Code

 - Use of computer facilities and resources in violation of copyright laws.

-- Any violation of any UH computer use policy.
+- Any violation of any UH computer use policy, including but not limited to EP 2.210.

-19. Abuse of the Student Conduct Code system, including but not limited to:
+- Abuse of the Student Conduct Code system or other related UH processes, including but not limited to:

-- Failure to obey a notice from a Student Conduct Board or UH official to appear for a meeting or hearing as part of the Student Conduct Code system.
+- Failure to obey the notice from a Student Conduct Administrator, UH official, or Student Conduct Board to appear for a meeting or hearing.

-- Falsification, distortion, or misrepresentation of information before a Student Conduct Board.
+- Falsification, distortion, or misrepresentations of information before a Student Conduct Administrator, UH official, or Student Conduct Board.

-- Disruption or interference with the orderly conduct of a Student Conduct Board proceeding.
+- Disruption or interference with the orderly conduct of any proceeding.

-- Attempting to discourage an individual's participation in or use of the Student Conduct Code system.
+- Attempting to discourage an individual’s participation in, or use of, the Student Conduct Code System or other related UH processes.

-- Attempting to influence the impartiality of a member of the Student Conduct Board prior to and/or during the course of a Student Conduct Board proceeding.
+- Attempting to influence the impartiality of a Student Conduct Administrator, UH official, or Student Conduct Board prior to, and/or during the course of, the Student Conduct Code System or other related UH processes.

-- Harassment (verbal or physical) and/or intimidation of a member of the Student Conduct Board prior to, during, and/or after a Student Conduct Code proceeding.
+- Harassment (verbal or physical) and/or intimidation of a Student Conduct Administrator, UH official, or Student Conduct Board prior to, and/or during the course of, the Student Conduct Code System or other related UH processes.

-- Influencing or attempting to influence another person to commit an abuse of the Student Conduct Code system.
+- Influencing or attempting to influence another person to commit an abuse of the Student Conduct Code System or other related UH processes.

-20. Violations of residence hall regulations where the violation also involves some aspect of this Student Conduct Code may subject the student to disciplinary procedures under this Student Conduct Code.
+- Violation of Residence Hall Rules and/or Policies: Violation of residence hall rules and/or policies where the violation also involves some aspect of this Student Conduct Code, may subject the student to disciplinary procedures under this Student Conduct Code.

 Violation of Law and UH Discipline

-- UH disciplinary proceedings may be initiated against a student charged with conduct that potentially violates both criminal law and this Student Conduct Code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+UH disciplinary proceedings may be instituted against a student charged with conduct that potentially violates both the criminal law and this Student Conduct Code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
 Proceedings under this Student Conduct Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings at the discretion of the Senior Student Affairs Officer.
-Determinations made or sanctions imposed under this Student Conduct Code will not be subject to change because criminal charges arising out of the same factual situation were dismissed, reduced, or resolved in favor of or against the criminal law defendant.
+Determinations made or sanctions imposed under this Student Conduct Code shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

-- When a student is charged by federal, state, or local authorities with a violation of law, the UH will not request or agree to special consideration for that individual because of his/her status as a student.
-If the alleged offense is also being processed under the Student Conduct Code, the UH may advise off-campus authorities of the existence of the Student Conduct Code and how such matters are typically handled within the UH community.
-The UH will cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions).
+When a student is charged by federal, state, or local authorities with a violation of law, UH will not request or agree to special consideration for that individual because of their status as a student.
+If the alleged offense is also being processed under the Student Conduct Code, UH may advise off-campus authorities of the existence of the Student Conduct Code and of how such matters are typically handled within the UH community.
+UH may cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions).
+In the event of law enforcement and/or government agency enforcement of laws and regulations, UH may, as appropriate, adjust any Student Conduct Code investigation and/or proceeding so as not to interfere or unduly prejudice the law enforcement process.
 Individual students and other members of the UH community, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.

 Reporting of Violations

-All reports of violations of the Student Conduct Code should be submitted to the Student Conduct Administrator (SCA) in writing and signed by the complainant or reporting person.
-The Student Conduct Administrator at UH Hilo is typically the Dean of Students; in the absence of the Dean of Students, reports should be directed to the Vice Chancellor for Student Affairs.
+Any UH community member may rile an incident report outlining alleged violations of the Student Code of Conduct.
+All reports of violations of the Student Conduct Code shall be submitted to the Student Conduct Administrator (SCA) by email from a hawaii.edu address, via Submitting an Incident Report or in-writing, signed by the complainant or reporting person.
+The SCA at UH Hilo is the Interim Dean of Students, Timothy Moore ; in the absence of the AVCSA/DOS, reports should be directed to the Vice Chancellor for Student Affairs (VCSA).
 Reports should be submitted as soon as possible after the event in question occurs.
 In emergency or exigent situations, the SCA may proceed initially without a written report.

 Investigation of Violations